Now Reading

 3. Attend a Gathering or Conference // Even if you are not a polyglot (or don’t consider yourself one), I’ve heard good things about each of the language events around the globe.
 I spoke at Montréal LangFest and it was an incredible experience.

-4. Start a Challenge // Like Lindsay Does Languages’ IGLC.
-Or Benny Lewis’s Speak in a Week.
+4. Start a Challenge // Like Lindsay Does Languages’ Instagram Language Challenge.
+Or Benny Lewis’s Speak in a Week or my free 30-Day Language Challenge.

-5. Visit a Museum or Monument // Whenever M and I travel, I try to pick up the brochures in my target languages and opt for the tours offered in other languages (if available).
-On our most recent trip to the Getty Museum I had fun reading about the history of the museum in every language but English.
+5. Visit a Museum or Monument // Whenever I travel, I try to pick up the brochures in my target languages and opt for the tours offered in other languages (if available).
+On a trip to the Getty Museum I had fun reading about the history of the museum in every language but English.

 6. Watch Language Lessons on Youtube // There are a ton of great educational channels available on Youtube.
 Some of my favorites for Mandarin include Yoyo Chinese and MandarinHQ.
 Just do a bit of searching to find videos in your language!

-8. Teach Someone Else // One of the best ways to ingrain a skill (or just better understand it) is through the act of teaching someone else.
-I began to understand German grammar better when I had to explain it to my father and my tones improved as I started to teach M words in Mandarin.
+8. Teach Someone Else // One of the best ways to ingrain a skill (or just better understand it) is through teaching someone else.
+I began to understand German grammar better when I had to explain it to my father and my tones improved as I started to teach my little ones words in Mandarin.

 9. Start Using FluentU // I was contacted by FluentU a while back to test out their platform and I was impressed.
-It is a tool I really wish I used more.
-They also have an incredible blog for each of the languages they feature.
+It is a tool I wish I used more.
+They also have an incredible blog for each of the languages they feature, too.

 10. Play Games // If you’re at a beginning level, card games are a great place to start as are word games.
 Board games can be fun (if you have friends to play with), as can video games (whether online community based or just foreign language versions of games).
-I play my favorite Nintendo games in Mandarin and I know other language learners who play online games like WOW in their target languages.
+I play my favorite Nintendo games in Mandarin, Japanese, French, and Russian and I know other language learners who play online games like WOW in their target languages.

 11. Take an In-Person Class // But don’t allow yourself to become one of those students who does the bare minimum to succeed.
 Take an active interest in learning the language and use the class as a launching point.